codingteam/naggum/docs/usage.rst

 Naggum usage
 ============

-Currently there are two dialects of Naggum: high level *Compiler* and low-level *Assembler*.
+Currently there are two dialects of Naggum: high-level *Compiler* and low-level *Assembler*.

 Naggum Compiler